glin/reactable/README.md

   showSortable = FALSE,       # Show an indicator on sortable columns? class = NULL,               # Additional CSS classes to apply to the table style = NULL,               # Inline styles to apply to the table.
+A named list or character string rowClass = NULL,            # Additional CSS classes to apply to table rows.
+Also see conditional styling below rowStyle = NULL,            # Inline styles to apply to table rows.
+A named list or character string.
+                              # Also see conditional styling below
-A named list or character string inline = FALSE              # Display the table as an inline element, which shrinks to fit its contents?
+  inline = FALSE              # Display the table as an inline element, which shrinks to fit its contents?
 )
 ```